 - Network of community members to support studies

 - Unique tools to help users find the right learning materials for them, specifically Role IQ and Skill IQ.
 (Even free to use for non-paying members!)

 Cons of Pluralsight:

 - No entirely free account, apart from the Skill and Role IQ parts.

 Whether you are completely dedicated to learning to code for a future career, or just want to pick up a new hobby, Codecademy falls just short of offering a comprehensive service.

 Is Codecademy any good?
 Of course it is, but while its free courses make it a good gateway for beginners, it doesn’t do much to take users beyond those basic skills.
 Even the paid version isn’t very robust, leaving users to do much of the learning on their own.

-Even after reading countless Treehouse and Codecademy reviews, there’s only one way to know which coding education program is best for you – try them out.
-Explore Codecademy’s free videos or sign up for Treehouse’s free trial today to get a feel for each site and decide what really works!
+Even after reading countless Pluralsight and Codecademy reviews, there’s only one way to know which coding education program is best for you – try them out.
+Explore Codecademy’s free videos or sign up for Pluralsights’s free trial today to get a feel for each site and decide what really works!